-The fields that can be configured in Find and Clear CFM Linktrace are described below:
+The fields that can be configured in Find and Clear CFM Linktraceare described below:

 Parameter Description MEPID Enter the MEP's ID here.
 The range is from 1 to 8191.
 MA Name Enter the MA's name here.
 The name can be up to 22 characters long.
 Domain Name Enter the MD's name here.
 The name can be up to 22 characters long.
+Transaction ID Enter the identifier of the transaction here.
+The range is from 0 to 4294967295.